EeeBeeDee/systemshock_rehearsals/README.md

 ![hero-image](documentation/hero-doc.png)

 - uses a full screen image with two layers above it.
 One is a linear-gradient of the two main colours running from the top left to bottom right and another of just black.
 Using a medium opacity on both to create the effect
-- Intro blurb positioned out of the way to let background take center stage
+- Intro blurb positioned out of the way to let background take centre stage
 - button drops in a second after the page has loaded to draw the eye into that area
 -  for mobile the only change is the text area and its background is given more real estate to help keep all text readable and on a single screen (see below:)